sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-22_the-atharvanic-rudra-gayatri.md

 +++
-title = "The Atharvanic rudraxa0gAyatrI"
+title = "The Atharvanic rudra gAyatrI"

 +++
 The Atharvanic tradition records a special rudra gAyatrI that might be